nmuldowney/nyc-marathon-capstone/README.md

 ### Known Issues and Challenges:

 I have run into some data issues as far as gathering all of the NYC marathon results.
-After web scraping the results for the last 5 years, I was only able to obtain results for the first 10k runners in each of these races.
+After web scraping the results for the last five years, I was only able to obtain results for the first 10k runners in each of these races.
 There was an api limitation on the website.
 This race has over 50k runners per year.
 I decided to do my analysis using the first 10k finishers of each race per year.
 Another challenge I ran into was that my GDP per capita data had some null values.
 I filled these with the most recent valid observation in the data for the given country.